KevinBacabac/WarGame/README.md

 ## Tools and Technologies

 [Python 3.7](https://www.python.org/downloads/) as the language of choice.
+[PySDL2](https://pypi.org/project/PySDL2/) as an optional visualizer.

 ## Syllabus

 Lesson # | Date | Description
 --|--|--
-1 | Oct 8/9 | Introduction to the game and SDK
+1 | Oct 8 | Introduction to the game and SDK
-2 | Oct 22/23 | Introduction to classes and inheritance
+2 | Oct 22 | Introduction to object-oriented programming
-3 | Oct 29/30 | Analyzing the sample bot and adding improvements
+3 | Oct 29 | Analyzing the sample bot and adding improvements
-4 | Nov 5/6 | First wargame competition and analysis
+4 | Nov 5 | First wargame competition and analysis
-5 | Nov 12/13 | Understanding how the simulation works
+5 | Nov 12 | Understanding how the simulation works
-6 | Nov 19/20 | Running the visualizer locally and other useful libraries
+6 | Nov 19 | Running the visualizer locally and other useful libraries
-7 | Nov 26/27 | Final competition with pizza
+7 | Nov 26 | Final competition with pizza